 Mohammed: Thank you, sir, thank you.’

 Blind Man: Here, take my arm.
 Let’s go.
 So, how long have you been in New York?

 Blind Man: Oh, how nice.
 It’s my great pleasure to meet you.

 Mohammed: Oh, it is my great pleasure to meet you, too.

-Tanya: (taking pictures) A little to the left.
+Tanya: (taking pictures of the bride, Mrs. Lee, and bridesmaids) A little to the left.
 Say cheese.